bjcoleman/katacoda-scenarios/git_immersion/4changes.md

 need to do next.
 If you want to add these changes to the repository, then use the `git add` command.
 Otherwise the `git restore` command can be used to discard the changes.

+HINT: If `git` reports `nothing to commit`, then the editor probably has not auto-saved yet.
+Wait a few seconds and try again.